diogoemoreira/ICG-SortingAlgorithms/README.md

 For this algorithm we maintain two subarrays, one which is sorted and one which isn't.

 1. Find the lowest element from the unsorted array
-2. Put the lowest element in the sorted array
+2. Put the lowest element in the sorted array next to the previous elements
 3. This is done until the unsorted array is empty

 ![Selection Sort](imgs/selection_sort.png)